Namekinek0/incipio/README.md

 ### On Windows

-Windows doesn't have a python interpreter installed by default.
-After [cloning the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), you can go inside the local cloned folder, go to \dist\main\ folder and run main.exe.
-EDITED: Git doesn't push the folder.
-Try to solve ASAP.
+You can download the latest executable from the [releases page](https://github.com/Namekinek0/incipio/releases).
+Unpack the zip file and execute main.exe inside the Incipio folder.

 ### On Linux

-Linux has a python interpreter by default.
-Just run main.py
+[Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), run the main.py file using the pyton interpreter from your Linux distribution.
+Be sure your OS runs python3 interpreter.

 ## Future features

 * Adding commands like: comparing two lemmas, adding custom lemmas
 * The current json which contains the dictionary must be improved, since it misses syllabications, parts of speech and etymologies.
 Moreover, it returns corrupted text sometimes
 * Adding more languages
 * Switching among different dictionaries
 * Using updated dictionaries by API